kcokoji/next-jest/README.md

 - Create a test folder **test** write your tests with **.test.tsx**

+- Install msw for testing apis, install husky for pre commits with the command npx husky init && npm install

 ### CI/CD Pipeline setup

 - Setup your github folder and workflow file